Shanmuganathanb/Shanmuganathanb/README.md

 ## I am
 # Shanmuganathan

-- 🔭 I’m currently working on FrontEnd Development using HTML, CSS and Vanilla JavaScript
+- 🔭 I’m currently working on FrontEnd Development using HTML, CSS and Vanilla JavaScript, React, Bootstrap, Tailwind Css
-- 🌱 I’m currently learning BackEnd Development with Node, Express and MySql
+- 🌱 I’m currently working BackEnd Development with Node, Express, MySql, Python, Postgresql, Mongodb
 - 👯 I’m looking to collaborate and work on opensource projects
 - 🤔 I’m looking for help with getting opensource projects and ideas
 - 💬 Ask me about FrontEnd Development and Python Programming